4tronix/EggBit/README.md

 ## Fireled helpers

 The EggBit has 9 Fireleds
-The default update mode is automatic so LEDs will be updated immediately after changes
+The default update mode is automatic, so LEDs will be updated immediately after changes:

 ```blocks
 // Set all leds to Red